How to use the Business-card USB flash drive in PC or Phone?

 Step 1: Insert into the Computer Port

-Locate the USB interface on the card USB drive (usually at the edge of the card; some models require flipping open a protective cover).
-Align the interface with your computer’s USB port (rear ports for desktops, side ports for laptops) and gently insert until fully seated.
-A notification sound (e.g., “ding”) will play, and a “Removable Disk” or drive-labeled icon (e.g., “Card USB”) will appear on your desktop.
+Locate the USB interface on the card USB drive (it’s usually at the edge of the card, but some models require you to flip open a protective cover).
+Align the interface with your computer’s USB port (the rear ports on desktop machines, or side ports on laptops), and insert gently until fully seated.
+You will hear a notification sound (like “ding”) and see a “Removable Disk” or drive-labeled icon (like “Card USB” in the image above) on your desktop.

 Step 2: Transfer Files